Horticultural therapists use the therapeutic and mental health benefits of gardening to help others

 Professional development

-Most training is on the job and tailored according to your needs.
+Most training is done on the job and varies depending on the type of project and clients you're working with.
 The extent and quality of the training you receive will largely depend on your employer.

-Thrive offers bespoke training and runs short, focused courses in areas such as helping people with learning disabilities, special educational or mental health needs, and working with older people with conditions such as dementia.
+Thrive, for example, offers bespoke training and runs short, focused courses in areas such as helping people with learning disabilities, special educational or mental health needs, and working with older people with conditions such as dementia.
+In Scotland, Trellis provides information on horticultural courses, news and events.

 The Royal Horticultural Society (RHS) offers qualifications in horticulture ranging from courses for beginners to qualifications for experienced professionals.
 To obtain the RHS Master of Horticulture award, MHort (RHS), it's essential that you have at least four years of full-time work experience in a professional horticulture environment - one year of which should be completed in a supervisory role or in a position of responsibility - and a Level 3 qualification in horticulture.